redis-developer/redis-arXiv-search/data/README.md

 3. `saturncloud/multi-gpu-arxiv-embeddings.ipynb`
     - Uses RAPIDS and Dask (Dask CuDF) on Saturn Cloud to parallelize embedding creation with HuggingFace Sentence Transformer models.
 Much much larger subset (700k).
 Only output 300k to file.
     - Output: `arxiv_embeddings_300000pkl`.

-## Utilities

-1. `arxiv.py` - fetch the full arXiv paper dataset hosted by Kaggle.
-You will need a Kaggle API key.
-2. `categories.py` - A map of arXiv paper categories to human-readable topics.